tevghenii-zz/Tools/README.md

-# SwiftValidators
+# Tools
-Set of validation classes for swift.
-Useful for text fields and input view validations
+Set of tool classes written in Swift for dayly iOS development.